Adventure Leadership 1

 Course Description:

 This course provides the base level of training focused on beginner techniques in the outdoors.
-The class will encompass level 1 training in outdoor and leadership skills, with a spotlight on exciting sports like climbing and canyoneering.
+The class will encompass intro-level training in outdoor and leadership skills, with a spotlight on exciting sports like climbing and canyoneering.
 We focus on leadership and teamwork through physical and mental challenges.
-Most of all, Adventure Leadership 1 gives students the opportunity to explore their abilities and passions for the outdoors.
+Most of all, Junior High Adventure Leadership allows students to explore their abilities and passions for the outdoors.

 Course Objectives: